Biclique immersions in graphs with independence number 2: Preliminaries and notation

 Given an edge~$e$ of a graph~$G$, the \defi{multiplicity of (the edge)~$e$ in~$G$}, denoted by~\defi{$m_G(e)$}, is the number of edges in~$G$ having the same pair of vertices as the edge~$e$.
 For sets $A,B \subseteq V(G)$, we say that a path~$P$ of~$G$ is an \defi{$A,B$-path} if~$P$ has an endvertex in~$A$ and the other in~$B$.
 We denote by~\defi{$\alpha(G)$} the maximum size of an independent set of~$G$, which is the \defi{independence number} of~$G$.

 The \defi{complete graph} on~$n$ vertices is denoted by~\defi{$K_n$} and the \defi{complete bipartite graph} with parts of size $a$ and $b$ is denoted by~\defi{$K_{a,b}$}.
 If~$A$ and~$B$ are disjoint sets, we let \defi{$K_{A,B}$} be the complete bipartite graph with bipartition $(A,B)$.
-A substructure (subgraph, immersion, minor, etc.) is a \defi{clique} if it is a complete graph, and is a \defi{biclique} if it is a complete bipartite graph.
+Complete graphs and complete bipartite graphs are also called \defi{cliques} and \defi{bicliques}, respectively.

-In a manner that is equivalent to the definition given in the introduction, we say that a graph~$G$ \defi{contains an immersion of~$H$} if there exists an injection $f \colon V(H) \to V(G)$ and a collection of edge-disjoint paths in~$G$, one for each edge of~$H$, such that the path $P_{uv}$ corresponding to the edge $uv$ has endvertices $f(u)$ and $f(v)$.
+In a manner that is equivalent to the definition given in the introduction, given a graph \(H\), we say that a graph~$G$ \defi{contains an immersion of~$H$} if there exists an injection $f \colon V(H) \to V(G)$ and a collection of edge-disjoint paths in~$G$, one for each edge of~$H$, such that the path corresponding to an edge joining \(u\) and \(v\) has endvertices $f(u)$ and $f(v)$.

 In our proof, we make use of the following lemma, which we believe to be interesting by itself, and that we could not find in the literature.
 The lemma below may be rephrased in terms of (disjoint) systems of distinct representatives.